SUIT: Device firmware update on the nRF54H20 SoC

 Configuration

-See Configuring and building an application for information about how to permanently or temporarily change the configuration.
+See Configuring and building for information about how to permanently or temporarily change the configuration.

-If you do not specify this configuration, the sample is built with sequence number 1 (shown as Version 1 in the nRF Device Manager app).
+The default configuration uses UART with sequence number 1 (shown as Version 1 in the nRF Device Manager app).

 Configuration options